abdeera/VBasicToVB.net/README.md

 The 4th macro set is used for crystalreport extensions, i stopped developing more regexes because i switched to TX text word control, also the use of second regex set must be behind caution, this can alter some unwanted parts.

-This work is 15 days long, aimed to automate 2 months long manual manipulation through couple of days, a risky engagement that gave its fruits, thanks god, and thank you to not forget typing 2 tireless words for sake of credits if ever you want to use this for personal profit.
+This work is 15 days long, aimed to automate 2 months long manual manipulation through couple of days, a risky engagement that gave its fruits, thanks god, and thank you to not forget typing 2 tireless words for sake of credits.